Proof of Language Proficiency

 TEF (Test d’Évaluation de Français)

-Requirements: It should not be older than two years by the application deadline, as for the selection process your current language abilities need to be assessed (if this is not the case, please hand in a Language Certificate or similar).
-Furthermore, the certificate or the Abitur diploma have to indicate the level reached according to the European Framework of Reference for Languages (e.g. B2).
-Please do always submit the certificate together with your Abitur diploma.
-Your Abitur diploma does not need to be translated.
-Please find here an example for this certificate.
+The certificate must be no older than two years at the time of application, as your current language proficiency needs to be assessed (otherwise, please submit a Language Certificate or a similar document).
+In addition, the certificate or your Abitur diploma must indicate the achieved CEFR language level (e.g., B2).
+Please always submit the certificate together with your Abitur diploma.
+The Abitur diploma does not need to be translated.
+Here is an example of such a certificate (DOC, 31 kB).

-If you have questions, please contact Ms. Bach at the International Office (exchange coordinator for France, see below).
+If you have any questions, please contact Ms. Bach at the International Office (study abroad advising for France, see below)

-Applicants with a German-French Abitur please contact as well Ms. Bach to check if this can be used for the application.
+Applicants with a Baccalaureat Franco-Allemand (AbiBac) – Deutsch-Französisches Abitur should also contact Ms. Bach to clarify whether it can be used for their application.

 SIELE (Servicio Internacional de Evaluación de la Lengua Española)